dotnet/dotnet-docker/samples/build-for-a-platform.md

 - `amd64` is used for historical reasons and is synonymous with `x64`, however, `x64` is not an accepted alias.
 - .NET tags are described in [.NET Container Tags -- Patterns and Policies](../documentation//supported-tags.md).
 - This document applies to Linux containers only.
 Windows .NET containers only support `x64`.
-Additionally, most of the examples on this page require BuildKit, which is not current supported for Windows containers on Windows (not to be confused with Linux containers on Windows).
+Additionally, most of the examples on this page require BuildKit, which is not currently supported for Windows containers.

 ## Single-platform Dockerfiles